Link to the “What is XAgo?” sectionWhat is XAgo?

 ✅ works well on tablet screens - supports iPad in full screen, split-screen, and Slide Over mode

-✅ has an overview of every time an event was repeated
+✅ shows every time an event was repeated

-✅ has support for dark mode - also added additional themes
+✅ supports dark mode - also added additional themes

-✅ has proper i18n - supports English (US/UK), Spanish, Swedish, Finnish, and, of course, Croatian
+✅ supports i18n - English (US/UK), Spanish, German, Swedish, Finnish, and, of course, Croatian

-It was not easy; I wanted to quit more than once.
-I kept going because I knew I would actually use the app.
+It was not easy.
+I wanted to quit more than once.
+I kept going because I knew I would use the app myself.
 When I stalled, I stepped away.
 The breaks usually sent me back with clearer ideas.

 This CommitStrip comic nails how most side projects end.